-The moment I realized I’ve been experiencing the “writer’s life”, came while hiking in the Rockies and I found the spot in the header photo.
+The moment I realized I’ve been experiencing the “writer’s life”, came while hiking in the Rockies and I found an amazing writing spot.
 There was something about the peacefulness of the location – the blue skies (which eventually turned gray and produced a thunder hail storm), the tree-trunk which resembled a perfect bench of sitting and the absolute quiet.
 I had never experienced anything close to that silence in my life.
 It was all so…blissful; the type of place I imagined a writer sitting for hours while working on a novel.

 Despite exhaustion (the likes of which I’ve never felt before), I managed to lift my phone and get a photo of the amazing spot.
 As I stood there, daydreaming the possibilities, I muttered; “I want to come back with my laptop and just write here”.
 It never happened, but at least I have that photo!

 I spent the rest of my slog up the mountain thinking about how my life has changed since declaring myself a writer.
 These days I spend time looking for great writing spots, feel naked when I leave my notebook home, search for the best note taking apps on my phone/tablet and love the sound of typing on my typewriter.
 By the time I came down the mountain, I was convinced that, although not published (yet!), I was definitely living the writer’s life.